whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 Since we [launched](https://whosonfirst.org/blog/2015/08/18/who-s-on-first/) in 2015, the project has grown in coverage, complexity, and supported applications.
 In this this post I will summarize Who’s On First’s key advantages, offer a comparative analysis of WOF and other open gazetteers, quantify our global coverage by [placetype](https://github.com/whosonfirst/whosonfirst-placetypes), offer score cards by country, dive into name localization, look at internationalization through the lens of disputed territories, and quantify geometry types and sources of those polygon and points, hold hands with and thank our [sources](https://github.com/whosonfirst/whosonfirst-sources/blob/main/sources/README.md), and invite collaboration.

 WOF gazetteer’s focus on [localities](https://en.wikipedia.org/wiki/Human_settlement) and unique identifiers sets us apart from many other projects.
-We choose to approach geography at a personal level – starting with the `locality` (or populated place) where people play, study, work, and sleep – and `countries` for when people need a passport to cross a frontier and experience something new and exciting.
+We choose to approach geography at a personal level – starting with the `locality` (or populated place) where people play, study, work, and sleep – and `country` for when people need a passport to cross a frontier and experience something new and exciting.

 Between those “top” and “bottom” placetypes in the administrative hierarchy, countries choose to order their geography in many varied and nested subdivisions.
-Who’s On First doesn’t judge, but we do align them into common “region” (1st order subdivisions, tracked by the ISO), “county” (2nd order subdivisions), and “localadmin” (municipalities) placetypes.
+Who’s On First doesn’t judge, but we do align them into common `region` (1st order subdivisions, tracked by the ISO), “county” (2nd order subdivisions), and `localadmin` (municipalities) placetypes.
 Most localities aren’t legally incorporated, and may or may not be coincidental with a parent localadmin.
-Many urban localities are further subdivided into boroughs and neighbourhoods.
+Many urban localities are further subdivided into `borough` and `neighbourhood` areas.
 There are even more optional [placetypes](https://github.com/whosonfirst/whosonfirst-placetypes) to allow for intermediate levels and other edge cases.

 This common structure allows us to track all the places in the world.
 Or at least those places we’ve learned about thus far.
 We hope it provides you an easier mental model to integrate the data into your own application.